zyang91/zyang91/README.md

 Paul F. Gorman '73 Memorial Scholarship, Binghamton University
 - Awarded annually to a student with a declared major in geography and a GPA of 2.8 or higher, Fall 2023

-Undergraduate Research Award
-- Funding for Undergraduate honor thesis on Evaluating the accessibility and environmental protection in Nature Preserve

 ## 🏫  Education
 - [University of Pennsyvania](https://www.upenn.edu/); Master of City and Regional Planning (MCP) 2024-2026(Expected)
 - [Binghamton University](https://www.binghamton.edu/), SUNY; Bechelor of Arts, 2020-2024

 ## 🏛 Study Abroad Opportunities
 - [Reykjavik University](https://en.ru.is/); Study abroad program, summer 2022; Iceland